skellis46/finger-pointing-moon/case-for-support.md

 In _Finger Pointing Moon_ the intrinsic-extrinsic conflict likewise looms over the project's methods, analysis and outcomes.
 The conflict is the historical epistemic air that the project will breathe.

+**The question becomes then who is changed by it -- and sets up the possibility of [[a case for writing in practice-research]] in which the artist-researcher sometimes does that work of change, other times allows it to rest with the audience/viewer.
+In this respect it's not so much the presence of writing that confers the status of 'research' on a work of art, but rather that the researcher has done the work of communicating change/understanding (which will not be equivalent to the understandings afforded by the artistic artefact)
+- reminded here of how useful 'meaning potentials' and 'affordance' is in this case.
+That something is afforded by practice-research.**

 #### Past efforts to describe an epistemology of practice-research

 Pakes suggests that it is easy to make the claim for a "distinctive kind of knowledge" emerging from practice-research, but far more difficult to specify the make up of such knowledge.[-@pakes_art_2004 n.p.]